metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 | MPL Core Asset      | ✅  |
 | MPL Core Collection | ✅  |

-## The Orcale Plugin

-### What is an Orcale Plugin?

-An Orcale Plugin is an onchain account that is created by the project/developer externally from the Mpl Core program.
-If an Asset or Collection has an Oracle Adapter enabled and an Oracle Plugin assigned to it the Oracle Plugin will be loaded by the MPL Core program for validations against lifecycle events.

-The Oracle Plugin stores data relating to 4 lifecycle events of `create`, `transfer`, `burn`, and `update` and can perform a `Reject` validation on the selected lifecycle events.

-The ability to update and change the Oracle Account generates and very powerful and interactive lifecycle experiance.

-### Allowed Validations
+## Allowed Validations

-The following validation results can be returned from the Oracle Account to the Orcale Plugin.
+The following validation results can be returned from the Oracle Account to the Oracle Plugin.

 |             |     |
 | ----------- | --- |